-Returning equipment to Plumis - RMA
+Returning equipment to Plumis - RMA (Return Material Authorisation)

 Before sending equipment to Plumis please conduct an A-B-A test.
-This process allows you to identify the root cause of the failure mode by removing and replacing one element of the system.
+This process identifies the root cause of the failure mode by removing and replacing one element of the system.
 Gather evidence (photos & video) that the error can be stopped by introducing one new part, and reconfirm the problem comes back by reintroducing it.